j-hudecek/tm2cbio/README.md

 2. Fill in the mapping file (see example for a simplistic mapping)
 3. Run the utility with a single argument - path to the mapping file
 4. Run the cbioportal importer on the created directory

+Importer uses leaf concept nodes as names for clinical attributes where possible.
+If two concepts have the same leaf name, distinguishing parts of the concept path are added.
+This can be further customized by `mapping concept to column name replace`.
+If tranSMART ontology contains "special attributes" that cBioPortal recognizes (e.g. age, sex, for a list see mapping file), you can specify where in the ontology tree are they stored and what conversion and/or text replacements need to be applied.
+All attributes are imported as STRING by default.
+INT and BOOLEAN can be specified using the `mapping type ` configuration followed by a concept path. for example
+`mapping type \Crizotinib PF2341066\IC50=INT`